-The management of Wittenborg University of Applied Sciences has written to the Dutch Ministry of Education to voice its dismay over the University of Groningen’s decision to abandon its plans to offer full degree programmes in China, noting the damage the decision has caused to the reputation of Dutch higher education abroad, and specifically in China.
+The management of WUAS has written to the Dutch Ministry of Education to voice its dismay over the University of Groningen’s decision to abandon its plans to offer full degree programmes in China, noting the damage the decision has caused to the reputation of Dutch higher education abroad, and specifically in China.

 "As integrity, sustainable management and ‘value for money’ become increasingly important discussion points within western societies, Dutch Higher Education is asking itself why it embraces internationalization, and especially the link between 'mass internationalisation education business' and 'funding', whether public or private, and especially a combination of these.
 The University of Groningen (RUG) has spent the past three years investing in a venture in the Chinese city of Yantai, even having the Dutch Kind and the Chinese President sign the agreement to establish a branch campus – only to forget to inform all parties of the possibility that a works council could scupper the deal."